safikhanSoofiyani/CS6910-Assignment-3/README.md

 ### Running the jupyter notebook

 This can be run in a sequential manner. i.e., one cell at a time.
-This notebook also has the code for plotting the various images required for the assignment.
+This notebook also has the code for plotting the various images required for the project.

 ## General Functions Description